All About Bichon Frise Dogs

 Because the hair is much longer for the show cut than for the puppy cut, you will need to brush and comb daily, to eliminate tangles and matting.

 If you have lots of patience, lots of free time, and want the best possible look for your Bichon, then you might really enjoy this Bichon hair cut.
+Grooming time is an opportunity for you to bond with your dog.

 Or, better yet, learn to take care of your Bichon Frise’s daily grooming at home!